oamisan/youtube-updater-for-pi-hole/README.md

 time an ad slips through, it adds the offending hostname to the hosts file in which we force an IP of our choosing.

+N.B.
+You must block outgoing DNS from anything but your Pi-holes for maximum effectiveness (even better, redirect to your Pi-hole!)
+Some apps have hard-coded DNS servers that will bypass your Pi-hole.
+If you don't do this then use the script, please don't complain about ads in, for example, your Samsung TV's YouTube app.

+Read the manual for your network gateway device.

 ### Install

 **[Do all these as root]**